ansible/awx/tools/elastic/README.md

 ### Authentication

-The default logstash configuration makes use of basic auth, so a username and password is needed in the configuration, in addition to the other parameters.
+The default HTTPS logstash configuration makes use of basic auth, so a username and password is needed in HTTPS configuration, in addition to the other parameters.
 The following settings are supported:

 ```